-AP United States Government and Politics 70441H
+AP United States Government and Politics 70441H 70442H 12

 Analytically evaluate how people behave politically.
 Interpret American politics and how government helps to shape public policy.
 Covers the design of America's political system, its structure, and how individual and group interests combine, each promoting its own agenda.
 ADVANCED PLACEMENT EXAMINATION IS REQUIRED, PAID FOR BY THE DISTRICT.
 May be substituted for Civics for Next Generation.
+May be taken as a substitute for Civics.